So Billy Crystal yesterday said, stop shoving gay sex scenes in my face.

 Obviously, their range wasn't wide enough for the actual low so far, about 35% under their lowest case.

-World Economic Outlook of October 2014 forecast that the average price of oil will be 102 barrel, 102 dollars a barrel in 2014, 99 a barrel in 2015.
+The IMF, World Economic Outlook of October 2014, forecast that the average price of oil will be $102 a barrel in 2014, $99 a barrel in 2015.

 As Wells Fargo analysts said in December, markets anticipated a slight decline in oil prices, but few, if any, expected a rapid 50 to 60% decline.

-Or as the investors on last week's Barron's Round Table reflected, none of us predicted the oil price plunge.
+Or as the investors on last week's Barron's Roundtable reflected, none of us predicted the oil price plunge.

-Or as one financial journalist wrote with candor, my recounting hasn't yet made mention of the recent Drive or dive in oil prices.
+Or as one financial journalist wrote with candor, my recounting hasn't yet made mention of the recent drive or dive in oil prices.

-Now the point here is we got experts in everything, folks.
+Now, the point here is, we got experts in everything, folks.

-We get experts predicting what job numbers are going to be next month, experts predicting how many unemployment claims are going to have, experts predicting what the temperature of the climate's going to be 50 years from now.
+We got experts predicting what job numbers are going to be next month, experts predicting how many unemployment claims are going to have.

 We've got experts predicting everything.

-We got experts predicting what's going to happen with the economy.
+We've got experts predicting what's going to happen with the economy.

-We have experts predicting what's going to happen with health care.
+We have experts predicting what's going to happen with healthcare.

 We have experts predicting what's going to happen in the Middle East.